 As seem, continuation guides the movement of our eyes and directs them to assimilate the information.
 If disruption is used, ensure that it is in the correct place to focus attention.
 Elements aligned need to be consistent to keep the direction of movement and not undermine the ease of navigation.

 Common Fate Relationship

 ELEMENTS THAT MOVE IN THE SAME DIRECTION ARE PERCEIVED TO BE MORE RELATED THAN ELEMENTS THAT DON’T MOVE OR THAT MOVE IN DIFFERENT DIRECTIONS OR AT DIFFERENT SPEEDS

 The last relationship we will talk about today is the Common Fate relationship.
 It is a powerful relationship as it involves movement and animation to clarify what the relationships actually are and how they work between the elements of a composition.

-An example similar to this was already used by Smashing Magazine.com in one of their extremely good articles, worth reading.
-But I can not think of a better one.
+An example like this that was already used by Smashing Magazine.com is one of their extremely good articles, worth reading.
+But I cannot think of a better one.
 In the video, we see fish schooling in the Barrier Reef.
-At the school, they are defending themselves against their enemy and, actually, trying to avoid a common fate, that would be to be eaten by other bigger fish.
+At the school, they are defending themselves against their enemy and, actually, trying to avoid a common fate, which would be to be eaten by other bigger fish.
 Swimming together, they reach their goal of survival.
 This is what the common fate relationship does – when the movement goes in the same direction, the elements become more related to each other.
-The synchronisation is essential in this relationship – moving in the same direction at the same speed.
+Synchronisation is essential in this relationship – moving in the same direction at the same speed.
 Order and synchrony produce a relationship.

 Recognising contrasting movement impacts the human mind typically more than contrasts in colour or other visual signs because our perception is keen and automatic.